open-telemetry/opentelemetry-specification/specification/trace/api.md

 the `TracerProvider`, or the `TracerProvider` could maintain a registry of all returned `Tracer`s and actively update their configuration if it changes.

+#### Get and set the currently active span

+The `TracerProvider` MUST delegate to the [`Context`](../context/context.md) to perform these tasks, i.e. the above methods MUST do the same as a single equivalent method of the Context management system.
+However, `TracerProvider` implementations are not required to behave the same way.

+For example, different `TracerProvider` implementations may use different context keys to get and set the currently active span.
+This would result in a different active span depending on the `TracerProvider` you are calling to.

 ## Tracer

 The tracer is responsible for creating `Span`s.